finos/datahelix/docs/GettingStarted.md

   - [Generation modes](#Generation-modes)
   - [Next steps](#Next-steps)

-# Getting Started

-The following guide gives a 10 minute introduction to the generator via various practical examples.

-* For more detailed documentation please refer to the [User Guide](UserGuide.md)

-* If you are interested in extending / modifying the generator itself please refer to the [Developer Guide](DeveloperGuide.md)

 ## Downloading the JAR file

-The generator has been written in Java, allowing it to work on Microsoft Windows, Apple Mac and Linux.
-You will need Java v1.8 installed to run the generator (you can run `java -version` to check whether you meet this requirement), it can be [downloaded here](https://www.java.com/en/download/manual.jsp).

 The generator is distributed as a JAR file, with the latest release always available from the [GitHub releases page](https://github.com/finos/datahelix/releases/).
 The project is currently in beta and under active development.
 You can expect breaking changes in future releases, and new features too!

+ You will need Java v1.8 installed to run the generator (you can run `java -version` to check whether you meet this requirement), it can be [downloaded here](https://www.java.com/en/download/manual.jsp).

 You are also welcome to download the source code and build the generator yourself.
-To do so, follow the instructions in the [Developer Guide](DeveloperGuide.md).
+To do so, follow the instructions in the [Developer Guide](DeveloperGuide.md#Building).

 Your feedback on the beta would be greatly appreciated.
 If you have any issues, feature requests, or ideas, please share them via the [GitHub issues page](https://github.com/finos/datahelix/issues).